Parametrisation and dictionary for CP violating Higgs boson interactions: Parametrizations for CPV in Higgs boson interactions

 \subsection{SMEFT}

 One of the most common ways of parameterizing new heavy BSM physics is in terms of the SMEFT~\cite{Brivio:2017vri}.
 Let us consider the $d=6$ SMEFT in the Warsaw basis~\cite{Grzadkowski:2010es,Dedes:2017zog}.
 The conversion to other SMEFT bases may be performed with various tools~\cite{Aebischer:2023nnv,Carmona:2021xtq,Criado:2017khh,Falkowski:2015wza,DasBakshi:2018vni,LopezMiras:2025gar,Fuentes-Martin:2022jrf}.
 The relation between the parameters of the SMEFT and those of the Higgs basis are given explicitly in~\cite{Falkowski:2001958,Azatov:2022kbs}.
-We ignore any $B$ or $L$ violating operators, since they cannot interfere with the SM and do not contribute to any observable at $\mathcal{O}(1/\Lambda^2)$.\footnote{With the exception of the dimension-5 Weinberg operator~\cite{Weinberg:1979sa}, which is relevant for neutrino physics.}
+We ignore any $B$ or $L$ violating operators, since they cannot interfere with the SM and do not contribute to any observable at $\mathcal{O}(1/\Lambda^2)$\,\footnote{With the exception of the dimension-5 Weinberg operator~\cite{Weinberg:1979sa}, which is relevant for neutrino physics.}, where $\Lambda$ is the scale at which the effective operators are generated.

 The counting of CP-odd parameters in the SMEFT is given in~\cite{Alonso:2013hga}, and the general set of CP-odd invariants in the Warsaw basis that may contribute at $\mathcal{O}(1/\Lambda^2)$ has been worked out in~\cite{Bonnefoy:2021tbt,Bonnefoy:2023bzx,Darvishi:2024cwe,Sun:2025axx}.
-They consist of the Standard Model Jarlskog invariant, the QCD $\theta$ angle, six bosonic CP-violating operators, and 699 fermionic invariants.
+They consist of the Standard Model Jarlskog invariant, the QCD $\theta$ angle, six bosonic CP violating operators, and 699 fermionic invariants.
 The CP-odd bosonic operators are given by